National Parks in Nepal To Explore The Wild Side of The Himalayan Country

 Source

-Described as Chitwan of the yesteryears, this idyllic park could be just what you were looking for a perfect blend of calm, quiet and excitement.
-Not as flooded with tourists as Chitwan, Bardia offers the thrill of rafting and camping along with the serenity of being along and one with nature.
+Described as Chitwan of the yesteryears, this idyllic park could be just what you were looking for: a perfect blend of calm, quiet, and excitement.
+Bardia offers the thrill of rafting and camping along with the serenity of being alone and one with nature.

 Flora and fauna: